alexandear/gps-spy/README.md

 ## API Description

-Full documentation in the Open API format can be found in the file `./api/spec.yaml`.
+Server has online documentation that is accessible on `http://<host>:8080/ourell/docs`.
-So, interactive documentation is available.
-Install `make`, `swagger` and run `make doc` to open documentation in browser.
+Documentation in the Open API format can be found in the file `./api/spec.yaml`.

 ### POST /bbinput